Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-mkdocs.md

 I have installed MKDocs using the official [Documentation](https://www.mkdocs.org/user-guide/installation/)

+- If you need to install pip for the first time, download [get-pip.py](https://bootstrap.pypa.io/get-pip.py).
+Then run the following command to install it:

+      python get-pip.py

+- Install the MKDocs package using:

+      pip insatll mkdocs

+- Later, check the version of the MKDocs installed in order to check everything worked okay.

+      mkdocs --version

 ## Selecting a Theme

 In order to customize a theme, I referred official [Documentation](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes) from MkDocs themes.
 Here I preferred `Material` theme, to use this particular theme it needs to be installed via pip.